๐Ÿ“–Opening Trades

 • Order Type: the protocol supports three open order types at genesis โ€“ market, limit, and stop orders.
 Traders set limit and stop prices for the latter two trade types.

 • Leverage: traders can select between 1x-200x leverage, depending on the asset.
-More volatile or lower liquidity assets (e.g., Live Cattle) have lower leverage limits than less volatile and/or highly liquid assets (e.g. GBP/USD).
+More volatile or lower liquidity assets (e.g., Copper) have lower leverage limits than less volatile and/or highly liquid assets (e.g. GBP/USD).

 • Position Size: traders can also determine total exposure by first adjusting position size, denominated in the notional asset, and inferring desired leverage or collateral amount.